kevin20012/Improving-Segmentation-Using-Augmentation-Data-Made-by-SDXL/readme.md

 # Acknowledgement
 * Our code has been modified based on the original project of [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) by OpenMMLab
-* This work was supported by Institute of Information & communica- tions Technology Planning & Evaluation (IITP) grant funded by the Ko- rea government (MSIT) (No.RS-2022-00155915, Artificial Intelligence Con- vergence Innovation Human Resources Development (Inha University) and No.2021-0-02068, Artificial Intelligence Innovation Hub and IITP-2024-RS- 2024-00360227, Leading Generative AI Human Resources Development).
+* This work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No.RS-2022-00155915, Artificial Intelligence Convergence Innovation Human Resources Development (Inha University) and No.2021-0-02068, Artificial Intelligence Innovation Hub and IITP-2024-RS-2024-00360227, Leading Generative AI Human Resources Development).